duonl/synthpop-py/README.md

 This package is currently being developed.
 It mostly contains placeholders and documentation.

+## What is synthpop?
+Synthpop is a package to generate synthetic data for use in data analysis.
+The package exists in both R and python.
+The aim is to generate synthetic data that is as close to the observed data as possible without disclosing the actual data.
+This allows for analysis of sensitive data while adhering to the GDPR.

+The [R package](https://www.synthpop.org.uk/) has been used some time for this purpose.

+## The goals of this project
+The goal of this project is to make it easier to generate synthetic data for data analysis.
+For now, we aim to make it easier for two groups of people.
+One group are people who are just starting out with synthetic data.
+The other group are people that want to provide synthetic data to third parties or want to include synthetic data in their standard toolbox.

+## General roadmap
+The first aim is to make a package that is comparable to synthpop.
+This should attract enough active users to decide what the next aim should be.

 ## Contributing

 If you wish to contribute to synthpop, start by cloning the repository.